The 5 Love Languages

 Physical

-You don't need a test to start exploring.
-These guided questions reveal your emotional needs and your partner's — often more accurately than any quiz.
+You don't need a test to start.
+These questions reveal your emotional needs — and those of your partner.

-• What reassures you most when you feel insecure in your relationship?
+• What reassures you most when you doubt your relationship?

-• What do you remember most: words, gestures, time together, or physical closeness?
+• What do you remember most: gestures, words, attentions?

-• What hurts you the most when it's missing?
+• What hurts you most when it's missing?

-• How do you naturally show love to others?
+• What do you naturally do to show your love?

-When couples don't "speak the same love language," they may both feel unloved — even when both are trying.
-Learning to express love in your partner's language can:
+When two partners don't "speak the same love language", they can both feel unloved — even if they are both making efforts.
+Learning each other's language allows you to:

 • Reduce emotional distance

 20 A/B questions — clear result + practical advice.
-Discover your primary love language in under 4 minutes.
+Discover your dominant language in less than 4 minutes.

 Couple using InTheMiddle

-AI-guided conversations Structured dialogue to help you understand each other's emotional needs.
+AI-guided conversations A structured dialogue to understand each other's emotional needs.

-Private & safe space No judgment, full confidentiality for both partners.
+Private and secure space No judgment, total confidentiality for both partners.